pyQode/pyqode.core/README.md

 What is PCEF?
 ----------------

-PCEF is a flexible source code editing framework for Python Qt applications.
+PCEF is a *flexible source code editing framework* for Python Qt applications.

-**pcef-core** is the foundation package, it contains everything you need to create a generic (language independant) code editor widget.
+*pcef-core* is the foundation package, it contains everything you need to create a generic (language independant) code editor widget and is the mandatory requirement for any pcef extension.

-The base widget is a simple extension of QPlainTextEdit that can be customised by adding extensions (modes and panels).
+The base widget (QCodeEdit) is a simple extension of QPlainTextEdit that can be customised by adding extensions (modes and panels).

 Features